countvajhula/mindstream/README.rst

 1. Follow the installation instructions above to install this package using straight.el
 2. Create a new template at ``~/.mindstream/templates/`` for your favorite programming language (or just plain text).
-3. Run ``mindstream-new`` to start a session.
+3. Run ``mindstream-new`` (default: ``C-c C-r n``) to start a session.
 4. Hack away!

 Adding New Session Templates
 ----------------------------

-Mindstream doesn't include any templates out of the box, so you'll probably want to create some for standard scratch sessions you are likely to need, for instance, for programming in your favorite language (perhaps Racket?), or just freewriting some text for your next great novel, following in the keystrokes of Emacs octopuses like Neal Stephenson.
+Mindstream doesn't include any templates out of the box, so you'll probably want to create some for standard scratch sessions you are likely to need, for instance, for programming in your favorite language (perhaps `Racket <https://racket-lang.org/>`_?), or just freewriting some text for your next great novel, following in the keystrokes of Emacs octopuses like Neal Stephenson.

 You can add new templates in ``mindstream-template-path`` (default: ``"~/.mindstream/templates/"``) -- ordinary text files with any extension you like (e.g. ``.txt``, ``.rkt``, ``.el``, anything) -- which will then be available as options in ``mindstream-new``.